 What would you say to students coming to do the same course?

-University is a lot different from anything you have experienced so far, so you will probably find it challenging, especially at first, but never be discouraged!
-Along the way you will have a number of unforgettable experiences and meet many outstanding people.
+University is very different from anything you have experienced so far.
+This means you will probably find it challenging at first – but never be discouraged!
+Along the way, you will have a number of unforgettable experiences and meet many outstanding people.
 Have faith in yourself, stay positive and never forget that the sky is your only limit!